bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 - How does the company embrace innovation?
 - Do the engineers have a chance to research and apply technologies that improve the product?

-If you are not just looking for a place to get bills paid, it is really important to match the company's internal processes and goals with your career goals.
+If you are not just looking for a job to pay your bills, it is important to match the company's internal processes and goals with your career goals.

 ## Coding Problems